Tab Time Machine

 Pick a time filter.
 The page changes right away.

-The popup has five plain choices: Plain old web, Colorful old web, Glossy web, App style, and Easy reading.
+The popup has five plain choices: Google-style 1998, Yahoo-style 1996, YouTube-style 2005, Wiki-style 2004, and Quiet Reader.
 The selected filter is inserted as packaged CSS into the active tab, then removed when you click Turn off.

 • Works on normal http and https pages.